markqvist/Sideband/README.md

 # mode, for example as a telemetry collector:
 sideband --daemon

+# If you intend to run Sideband in headless
+# daemon mode, you can also install it without
+# any of the normal UI dependencies:
+pip install sbapp --no-dependencies

+# In this case, you will still need to manually
+# install the minimum RNS and LXMF dependencies:
+pip install rns lxmf

 ```

 **Please Note!** If you are using an operating system that blocks normal user package installation via `pip`, it's easy to permanently return `pip` to normal behaviour by editing the `~/.config/pip/pip.conf` file, and adding the following directive in the `[global]` section: